youssef-yasser-ali/Forkify/README.md

 [![Product Name Screen Shot][product-screenshot]](https://forkify-youssef.netlify.app/)

 Forkify is a JavaScript application that interacts with the Forkify API to fetch and display recipe food data.
-This app uses modern JavaScript tools, such as Webpack to bundle the modules, and Babel to convert ES6, ES7 and ES8 back to ES5.
+This app uses modern JavaScript tools, such as parcel to bundle the modules, and Babel to convert ES6, ES7 and ES8 back to ES5.
 The user can search for a specific recipe, and save to a favorites list via local storage.
 The user can easily increase or decrease servings as per his need and can view detailed directions.

 her Subscriber Pattern